Nechako Region: Branch plants

 The Nechako Region has many industries and companies, which are located all over the region.
 The Nechako Construction Ltd. Has a branch plant located in Alberta and Nechako.
 The Nechako Construction Ltd. has several ongoing projects.
 For example, under the Lumber Manufacturing category, they are currently constructing a turnkey sawmill and planer complex for Slocan, Quesnel, British Columbia and Yakima Forest Products.
 The Nechako Construction Ltd. also works on Thermal oil, Canfor, Houston and Tolko Slave Lake are both getting a reciprocating grate thermal oil system.

 Another large company is called the Nechako Mechanical Vanderhoof Ltd. They have industrial projects in British Columbia, Alberta, Saskatchewan, and the Yukon.
 Nechako Mechanical Ltd. has their equipment used by other regions such as Russia, Washington, Oregon, Idaho and California.
 This company has 6 facilities: Fabrication Plant, Paint Shop, Machine Shop, Millwrighting Shop, their main Office, and 5 acre of land.

 Geographical landscape

 Upper Nechako lies within the expansive Nechako Plateau, part of the larger North Central Interior Plateau.
 The topography of the Nechako Plateau is dominated by gently rolling hills.
-There were ancient volcanic actions and the coneshaped Cutoff Butte north of Knewstubb Lake is a significant landmark indicating an aboriginal trail.
+There were ancient volcanic actions and the cone-shaped Cutoff Butte north of Knewstubb Lake is a significant landmark indicating an aboriginal trail.
 Three major rivers are the Nechako, in the centre, the Blackwater, to the south, and the Entiako, to the west.
 All three have carved wide fertile valleys into the Nechako Plateau.
 There are close to 1000 lakes, big and small, and the waters of several streams and creeks fall down in beautiful waterfalls.
 In addition to the lakes and rivers, numerous mountains and valleys are also part of the geographical landscape of Nechako.